Ptujec/LaunchBar/Zotero-Actions/README.md

 # LaunchBar Action for Zotero

 Search, browse, and act on items from your local Zotero database.
-This action requires no dependencies except the Zotero app.

 ## Search